chrisnajman/tabs/README.md

 - Fully keyboard-navigable using tab keys and arrow keys.
 - ARIA roles and attributes are implemented throughout (e.g. for tabs and panels).
 - A visually hidden skip link is provided for screen reader users.

 ---

+## Theme Toggling

+The application includes a dark mode and light mode toggle:

+- The current theme state is stored in **local storage** and applied automatically on page reload.
+- Accessible buttons with appropriate ARIA attributes are used to improve usability.

+---